human-solutions/fluent-typed/README.md

 to handle the loading of them yourself, which is especially useful if you want to download a single language at a time without the need for storing them in the binary.

+A little extra feature is that if you name one of the messages as `language-name` and it doesn't use any variables plus it's present in all languages, then the generated L10n enum will also contain the names of all the languages, which is really useful when you want to present the user with a drop-down menu listing all the available languages.

 ## Usage

 ```toml